kizniche/Mycodo-custom/geiger counter/README.md

 #### Notes

-I use 3x AAA batteries to power the Moteino Mega via VIN (which has its own voltage regulator).
-The battery pack is housed underneath the Geiger counter.
+I use 3x AAA batteries to power the Moteino Mega via the VIN pin (which has its own voltage regulator).
+In the images, below, the battery pack is housed underneath the Geiger counter.

 #### Images